 Given below are some of the basic course highlights for the MBA in Insurance and Risk Management:

-The course is designed to equip students with the analytical and decision-making skills required to identify, measure, and manage both insurable and non-insurable risks in organisations.
+The course is designed to equip students with the analytical and decision-making skills required to identify, measure, and manage both insurable and non-insurable risks in organizations.
 It covers key areas such as life and general insurance, reinsurance, risk mitigation strategies, insurance law, and actuarial science.

 This MBA program is ideal for those looking to build careers in the insurance sector, risk consultancy firms, banking, finance, and corporate risk management.
 Graduates often take up roles that involve evaluating financial uncertainties, developing risk-handling strategies, and ensuring business continuity.